vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 **1. Respect Parameter Geometry**
 Treating all parameters as flat vectors (as Adam does) ignores the rich structural information in weight matrices.
 Novel optimizers should distinguish between different parameter types (e.g., 2D weights vs. 1D biases) and apply transformations appropriate to their geometry.
 Muon's success with matrix orthogonalization demonstrates the power of this approach.
+*Empirical Connection*: The primary comparison (Section 5.3) showed that Muon, which respects the 2D geometry of attention and feed-forward matrices, outperformed the geometry-agnostic Adam by 7-15%, validating that structural priors are critical for MoE transformers.

 **2. The "Orthogonalization" Principle**
 Adaptive methods (Adam) scale updates by magnitude, while orthogonal methods (Muon) condition updates by direction.
 The superior performance of Muon suggests that *conditioning the update direction* to be orthogonal or whitened is often more effective than simply scaling the step size.
 Future optimizers should explore efficient approximations of whitening transformations (like Newton-Schulz) rather than just variance-based scaling.
+*Empirical Connection*: The momentum ablation (Section 5.2.1) revealed that Muon prefers lower momentum (0.9) than typically used with SGD.
+This suggests that the orthogonalization process itself provides sufficient directional consistency, reducing the reliance on heavy momentum smoothing for stability.

 **3. Decouple Update Magnitude from Direction**
 A robust optimizer should separate the determination of the update *direction* (gradient processing) from the update *magnitude* (learning rate scheduling).
 Muon's requirement for a schedule and warmup, unlike Adam's preference for constant rates, indicates that when the direction is well-conditioned (orthogonalized), the magnitude must be carefully managed to exploit this conditioning.
+*Empirical Connection*: The schedule ablations (Section 5.2.6) demonstrated that Muon requires a cosine schedule and warmup to manage the magnitude of its orthogonalized updates, whereas Adam performs best with a constant LR.
+This confirms that better directional conditioning (Muon) shifts the burden of stability to the learning rate schedule.

 **4. Computational "Sweet Spot"**
 Pure second-order methods (Newton's method) are O(n³) and infeasible.
 First-order methods (SGD) are O(n) but require many steps.
 The design goal is to find operations that are O(n) or slightly super-linear but provide "second-order-like" benefits.
 Muon's Newton-Schulz iteration is a prime example: a small constant number of matrix multiplications (O(n)) yields a high-quality approximation of a complex operation.
+*Empirical Connection*: The Newton-Schulz ablation (Section 5.2.3) showed that reducing iterations from 5 to 3 maintained model quality (5.19 loss) while reducing computational overhead.
+This identifies the specific "sweet spot" where the cost of structure-awareness is outweighed by its convergence benefits (2.8x faster time-to-accuracy).

 ### 6.7.2 Research Methodology for New Optimizers